bretburau/rails_art_store/art_store_notes.md

   has_secure_password
   authentication...
   login
-  has many pieces
   Admin/seller/user
-    seller has many categories through pieces
-    seller can add pieces, with nested categories admin can do it all, and edit users
+    admin can do it all, and edit users
   Has current cart
   has many carts

+Artist
-  has many categories through pieces
+  inhereits from user, has higher permissions seller has many categories through pieces seller can add pieces, with nested categories has many categories through pieces has many pieces

 Piece